narwhalacademy/zebra-crossing/README.md

 - **Stop automatically downloading any and all photos and videos your receive:**
   - `Settings → Chats → Save to Camera Roll: Off`

+#### Learn about your phone’s Emergency SOS feature

+- iOS: `Settings → Emergency SOS`
+- Android: `Settings → Safety & emergency → Emergency SOS`

-#### Fully utilize your password manager
+#### Secure the rest of your passwords

+You made unique passwords for important accounts in `Level 2`, now it’s time to deal with the rest of your online accounts.

+- **Make a list of any active accounts and any accounts with your private information.** Don’t worry about finding every last account, you can always deal with them later.
+- **If you no longer use the account, consider logging in to deactivate/delete it.** A few accounts might have sentimental value, but most won’t.
+- **For the accounts you want to keep, make sure each of them uses a unique, hard-to-guess password.** Review our `Level 2` recommendations about making good passwords if need be.
-- **Store login credentials for all online accounts in a password manager.** We previously asked you to store passwords for your most important accounts on there.
-Now, it's time to transfer everything onto there.
+  - If you are using a password manager, now is the time to transfer everything onto there:
     - The fastest way to enter the details is to logout and login to each account on your computer, and let the password manager's browser extension/add-on capture the details automatically.
     - In some cases, the password manager may warn you that the password you have is weak.
 If so, spend that extra minute on the account website to change to a new password.
-- **Use your password manager’s feature that checks your passwords for weaknesses.** If available, this scans your stored passwords to see if it's too short, has been reused, or has already been leaked as part of a data breach.
+    - When you’re all done, use your password manager’s monitoring feature to double check stored passwords to see if it's too short, has been reused, or has already been leaked as part of a data breach.
+In 1Password, this feature is called `Watchtower`, and in Bitwarden it’s called `Vault Health Report`.
-  - Feature name in:
-    - 1Password: `Watchtower` 💰
-    - Bitwarden: `Vault Health Report` 💰

 ---